ignition-is-go/rship-docs/src/06_Glossary/00_Infrastructure/02_Machine.md

 # Machine

-The physical hardware running a connected system.
+The physical hardware running a Service.